 But I Use Sticker Charts to Communicate With Parents

 Sticker charts are not useful communication tools anyway.
+A behavior chart can’t explain the situation or the intricacies of why or how that child earned or failed to earn a sticker.
 What do parents learn from a sticker chart, anyway?
 Nothing other than a general “You were good.” or “You were bad.” is that the kind of communication we want?
 Take the time to talk to parents at pick up saying specific things like “Hailey was an incredible friend on the playground today.” and make sure the child hears you praising them.
 What a powerful thing to hear an adult in authority praising you.
 You can write a sticky note and pop it in their bag, send a quick text, and of course, email.

 On the other hand, discussing challenging behavior with parents is a lot more nuanced.
 I have a whole post about ways to do that.
 Suffice it to say that a sticker chart is not the way to do it.